llmos-ai/llmos.ai/docs/quickstart.md

     ```
     ![first-login](/img/docs/auth-first-login.png)
 1. After logging in, you will be redirected to the setup page, you will need to configure the following:
-    - Set a new password for the admin user, using strong passwords is recommended.
+    - Set a **new password** for the admin user, using strong passwords is recommended.
-    - Config the server URL where all other nodes in your clusters will need to be able to reach this.
+    - Config the **server URL** where all other nodes in your cluster will be able to reach this.
     ![setup](/img/docs/auth-first-login-setup.png)
 1. After that, you will be redirected to the home page where you can start using LLMOS.
     ![home-page](/img/docs/home-page.png)